Trine Bramsen

-Trine Bramsen (born 26 March 1981 in Svendborg) is a Danish politician of the Social Democrats, who has been a member of the Folketing since 2011.
-She served as minister of transport from February to December 2022, and minister of defence from 2019 until February 2022.
+Trine Bramsen (born 26 March 1981) is a Danish politician of the Social Democrats, who has been a member of the Folketing since 2011.
+She served as minister of transport from February to December 2022 and minister of defence from 2019 until February 2022.

+Early and personal life

 Bramsen was born in Svendborg to schoolteachers Bo Steffen Madsen and Lene Bramsen Madsen.
 She worked as a consultant with Deloitte from 2007 until 2011.

 Political career

 Parliament

 Bramsen was first elected member of Folketinget for the Social Democrats in the 2011 election, where she received 4,497 votes.
 She was reelected in 2015 with 8,337 votes and again in 2019 with 10,594 votes.

 Minister of Defence

 Bramsen was appointed Minister of Defence in the cabinet of Prime Minister Mette Frederiksen on 27 June 2019.

 Early in her tenure, she oversaw the addition of about 700 soldiers, a frigate and four fighter jets to NATO forces.
 Following the 2020 Iranian attack on U.S. forces in Iraq, she temporarily moved some of its military personnel for the international military intervention against ISIL from the Al Asad Airbase to Kuwait.

 Following revelations by the DR in May 2021, that Denmark had aided the NSA in spying on ally countries, Bramsen stated that "systematic wiretapping of close allies is unacceptable".

 After two Russian fighter jets flew into Danish airspace in June 2021, Bramsen called it “a deliberate provocation by Russia”, further stating the fighters were warned that they were entering Danish airspace.
 She also warned that “it is a clear sign that they are willing to break every rule” and that “we can’t afford to be naive”.

 Bramsen warned that Denmark would withdraw their soldiers from Mali if the country’s authorities were to seek negotiations with Russian mercenaries to combat Islamic extremist groups.
-To Jyllands-Posten in late September 2021, she iterated that Denmark would not negotiate with mercenaries, and that there was a clear red line and unacceptable.
+Speaking to Jyllands-Posten in late September 2021, she iterated that Denmark would not negotiate with mercenaries, and that there was a clear red line.